 - Streamed Applications, using the Remote Desktop Protocol.
-Awingu supports 2 flavors: - RDP: will make use of the regular Remote Desktop Protocol.
-Full desktops can only be provided via this protocol. - RemoteApp: an extension to the Remote Desktop Protocol.
+Awingu supports 3 flavors: - RDP Application: will make use of the regular Remote Desktop Protocol. - Desktop Application: similar to the RDP Application type except that the Command, Working Folder and File Types properties do not have to be provided. - Remote Application: an extension to the Remote Desktop Protocol.
 RemoteApp needs to be supported by your application server, and your applications need be exposed over RemoteApp.
 It have has several advantages over the regular RDP applications: - The window selector (Windows button in the top of the app) is available. - The experience on tablets is smoother (especially when rotating the tablet and zooming in/out). - The app sharing experience is better. - It uses less resources on the application server.